AndrewJBateman/angular-firebase-auth-service/README.md

 ## :floppy_disk: Setup

 * Install dependencies with `npm i`
-* Create google firebase project and paste access keys into app.module.ts
+* Create google firebase project with `Sign-in provider` as Google and paste access keys from `Project Settings` into `environment.ts`
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files

 ## :computer: Code Examples